Sarwar Sultana Shaghasi

 Queen Sarwar Sultana Shaghasi was the first queen consort of Afghanistan (1875 – 1965).
 Her Majesty was given the royal title of Serāj-ul-Khawātīn (Lamp of the Ladies), the Aliya Hazrat.
-She was married to King Habibullah Khan who was referred to as Serāj-ul-Millat wa ad-Dīn (Lamp of the Nation and Religion), reigning from (1901–1919), and was the mother of King Amanullah Khan (r.
+She was married to Emir Habibullah Khan (r.
+1901–1919), who was referred to as Serāj-ul-Millat wa ad-Dīn (Lamp of the Nation and Religion), and was the mother of King Amanullah Khan (r.
 1919–1929).
-Leon B. Poullada, in his book "Reform and Rebellion in Afghanistan, 1919-1929" denotes that the Aliya Hazrat set out to exert all her considerable skill, intelligence, and influence to prepare Amanullah for the throne.
+Denoted in Leon B. Poullada's book "Reform and Rebellion in Afghanistan, 1919-1929", she set out to exert all her considerable skill, intelligence, and influence to prepare Amanullah for the throne.
 He goes on to say that "the indomitable lady, who was later to be described by Major Fraser in her moment of defeat and exile as "this interesting old eagle," summoned her most experienced kinsmen to act as Amanullah's tutors."
 Her kinsmen were members of the Shaghasi family, and by "this interesting old eagle," Major Fraser was referring to this courageous queen consort of Afghanistan who stretched her limits, did not accept the status quo, but rather reached higher and become more.

 Life

 Early life and marriage

 She was the daughter of Loinab Sher Dil Khan of Shaghasi, who was chamberlain to Dost Mohammad Khan, Lord Chamberlain to Sher Ali Khan and Great Governor of Balkh during his reign (1863–66 and 1868–79).
-Her sister, Tajawar Sultana Shaghasi married Sardar Mohammad Ali Khan Mohammadzai and they had two sons, Sardar Younus Khan and Sardar Mohammad Wali Jan.
+Her sister, Tajawar Sultana Shaghasi married Sardar Mohammad Ali Khan Mohammadzai and they had two sons, Sardar Yunus Khan and Sardar Mohammad Wali Jan.
 Her brother, Loinab (chief minister) Khush Dil Khan of the Shaghasi (born 1844) was the deputy commander in the battle of Maiwand and father to Ali Ahmad Khan (1883-1929) who was married to Princess Sahira Begum Siraj Al Banat, Sarwar Sultana's daughter.

-She was one of the four-officially wedded wifes king Habibullah Khan.
+She was one of the four-officially wedded wives of king Habibullah Khan.
 Like his predecessors, Habibullah Khan had four official wives and a large number of unofficial wives as well as slave concubines in the royal Harem Sara palace complex in Kabul.
 Her husband was known to have even more wives than was common, having at least 44 official or unofficial wives, among them Ulya Janab, but H. M. the Aliya Hazrat Queen Sarwar Sultana Shaghasi was his official queen consort among the four main wives.
 This would make the Aliya Hazrat Queen Sarwar Sultana Shaghasi the first queen consort in the modern history of Afghanistan.
 In 1919, her son succeeded to the throne, giving her a prominent position as the king's mother.